mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 I tried again with NixOS 23.05 minimal, but it also hung partway through.
 I tried again with 22.11, and same thing.
 I'm not sure if Tow-Boot 2021.10 + NixOS 23.05 is expected to work on the Raspberry Pi 4, but I couldn't figure out any way to make it happen.

-Interestingly, after talking to a member of the NixOS documentation team, I found out that [the preview image of NixOS 23.11](https://hydra.nixos.org/build/226381178/download/1/nixos-sd-image-23.11pre500597.0fbe93c5a7c-aarch64-linux.img.zst) installs successfully on the Raspberry Pi 4.
+Interestingly, after talking to a member of the NixOS documentation team, I found out that [the preview image of NixOS 23.11](https://hydra.nixos.org/build/226381178/download/1/nixos-sd-image-23.11pre500597.0fbe93c5a7c-aarch64-linux.img.zst) installs successfully on the Raspberry Pi 4 without Tow-Boot.
 Given that, I'm not sure if Tow-Boot is still the plan.
 I would have used the 23.11 preview in this tutorial, except I couldn't get the desktop GUI to work.

 ## Appendix: Gotchas